erikdubois/Ultimate-Linux-Mint-18.1-Mate/README.md

 https://github.com/erikdubois/Sardi-Extra

 These icons can be downloaded but will not be maintained.
 Nor are they part of the core icons of Sardi.
-They are the result of ideas, scripts that are included in Sardi icons.
+They are the result of ideas and scripts that are included in Sardi icons.

 ![Screenshots](http://i.imgur.com/oOFJo77.png)